 - To know who is providing medical services and who is responsible for his or her care.

 - To participate in the development and implementation of the patient plan of care.

 - To know what patient support services are available, including whether an interpreter is available if he or she does not speak English.

 - To know what rules and regulations apply to his or her conduct.

-- To be given by the healthcare provider information concerning diagnosis, planned course of treatment, alternatives, risks, and prognosis.
+- To be given information concerning diagnosis, planned course of treatment, alternatives, risks and prognosis by the healthcare provider.

 - To refuse any treatment, except as otherwise provided by law.